a-thread/Meet-Aiden/ReadMe.md

 ## Portfolio

 Bootstrap Cards were used to create the portfolio imagery.
 I used additional CSS to overlay the text and filled in the background with branded coloring.
+I also used canva to create relevant and custom imagery to match the projects to be featured on this page.

 ## Contact
 I used a bootstrap form to create the contact page, customizing it to match the reference photo.